-In this guide we will explore popularity.
+In this guide, we will explore popularity.
 We will also take a look at the manners of movie heroes, and see what we can learn from them when it comes to becoming popular in the real world.
 Why do we look at them?
 The comics and movie creators happen to know exactly what makes a person being perceived as popular.
-There’s a lot of behavioural science behind the creation of Superman, Spiderman and Batman.
+There’s a lot of behavioral science behind the creation of Superman, Spiderman, and Batman.
 Just bear with me!

 I Want to Be Popular – What Should I Do?

-These are 11 secrets that you should master if you want to to become a popular person.
+These are 11 secrets that you should master if you want to become a popular person.

 1. Be Helpful (in the Right Way)

 Becoming a person that helps others is something that will boost your popularity.
 However, there’s a risk involved in being helpful.
 We have all some time in our lives come across that try hard person who tries to make friends by offering favors.
 So why is doing favors sometimes good and other times almost repulsive?

 Well, people notice when someone is being helpful just to make others like him or her.
 The person needs something back in form of friendship or liking, and this is where the term needy comes from.